michmech/plausibility/README.md

 1. Find out which slot the input quality belongs to (using the `propToSlot` operation).
 2. Find out whether that slot is already blocked (using the `slotBlocked` operation).
-3. If the slot is already blocked, the output kind is labelled as implausible.
+3. If the slot is already blocked, the output kind is labeled as implausible.

-This gives us what we wanted: sentences where qualities appear in implausible orders are labelled as implausible.
+This gives us what we wanted: sentences where qualities appear in implausible orders are labeled as implausible.

 ```
 Foods> p -lang=Eng "this hot Italian delicious pizza is expensive" | l -lang=0